 Antibiotic resistant bacteria have become a major threat to global health, as recognized by e.g. WHO.
 The number of available new antibiotic drugs is drastically decreasing and the lack of effective antibiotics already reduces the chances to cure life-threatening infections in humans.
 In a near future, the problem is expected to escalate.

 The main goal of the project is to find new antibiotic secondary metabolites from microorganisms for development into new antibiotic drugs.
 Briefly, bacteria and fungi are isolated from many different sources and cultivated in a variety of media.
 The production of antibiotic compounds of the microorganisms is studied using bioassays against pathogenic bacteria in combination with techniques such as preparative HPLC, UHPLC-MS and NMR.
 This research has been on-going at SLU, Uppsala, since 2012.
 At present, the funding is from Ultupharma AB, and previous funding has been from Medivir AB and BioBo AB.
-The project has so far resulted in the isolation and characterization of ca 70 new antibacterial compounds, of which a few are interesting candidates for development into antibiotic drugs.
-Four patent applications have been submitted and two manuscripts describing new secondary metabolites have recently been published [3, 4].
+The project has so far resulted in the isolation and characterization of a large number of new antibacterial compounds, of which a few are interesting candidates for development into antibiotic drugs.
+Nine patent applications have been submitted and granted and several scientific papers describing new antibiotic compounds or new methods have been published [Broberg et al (2017), Bjerketorp et al (2017), Nord et al (2019), Levenfors et al (2020), Nord et al (2020), Nord et al (2020), Broberg et al (2021), Bjerketorp et al (2021)].